 Ironically, technology can play a role here, too.
 For example, a computer-controlled tool can signal a PLC to keep a conveyor from passing an assembly to the next station unless the required number of fasteners have been installed.
 Similarly, a major tractor manufacturer uses Atlas Copco’s computer-controlled DC electric tools to tighten many critical fasteners.
 If two consecutive faults occur at an individual station, the tool locks up and a supervisor must investigate the cause of the problem, explains Melis.
 After taking corrective action, the supervisor unlocks the tool by scanning his badge with the controller’s bar code reader.

 What’s more, operators can ignore or even subvert error-proofing technology.
-Staiger recalls visiting an assembly line where an operator kept a “simulated joint” on a work cart.
+On one assembly line, an operator kept a “simulated joint” on a work cart.
 Attempting to work ahead of the line rate, the operator would use the fake joint to trick the error-proofing routine programmed into the tool and thus avoid stopping the line.

 Training operators to use power tools is more complicated than simply showing them how to pull the trigger, says a training manager at power tool supplier AIMCO.
 Supervisors must understand the line conditions and vary their training depending on the production rate, access to the assembly, the type of tool, and the workers’ level of experience.